-Assessment Outline SL

-Assessment component

-External Assessment (3 hours 30 minutes) 75%

-Paper 1 (1 hour 30 minutes): 25%

-Productive skills - writing (30 marks)

-One writing task of 450-600 words from a choice of three, each from different theme, choosing a text type from among those listed in the examination instructions.

-Paper 2 (2 hours): 50%

-Receptive skills-separate sections for listening and reading (65marks)

-Listening comprehension (45 minutes) (25 marks)

-Reading comprehension (1 hour) (40 marks)

-Comprehension exercises on three audio passages and three written texts, drawn from all five themes

-Internal Assessment 25%

-This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.

-Individual oral Assessment
+External Assessment (3 hours) 75% Paper 1 (1 hour 15 minutes) • One writing task of 250-400 words (30 marks) 25% Paper 2 (1 hour 45 minutes) Listening comprehension (45 minutes) (25 marks) Reading comprehension (1 hour) (40 marks) 50%

-A conversation with the teacher, based on an extract from one of the literary works studied in

-class, followed by discussion based on one or more of the themes from the syllabus.
+A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more of the themes from the syllabus.
 (30 marks)

 Assessment Outline HL

-Assessment component

-External Assessment (3 hours) 75%

-Paper 1 (1 hour 15 minutes): 25%

-Productive skills - writing (30 marks)

-One writing task of 250-400 words from a choice of three, each from different theme, choosing a

-text type from among those listed in the examination instructions.

-Paper 2 (1 hour 45 minutes): 50%

-Receptive skills-separate sections for listening and reading (65marks)

-Listening comprehension (1 hour) (25 marks)

-Reading comprehension (1 hour) (40 marks)
+External Assessment (3 hours 30 minutes) 75% Paper 1 (1 hour 30 minutes): One writing task of 450-600 words (30 marks) 25% Paper 2 (2 hours) Listening comprehension (1 hour) (25 marks) Reading comprehension (1 hour) (40 marks) 50%

+A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more of the themes from the syllabus.
+(30 marks)

+Fiona Currie

-Oumar Thiam Head of World Languages othiam@mescairo.com
+Head of World Languages (British and IBDP)

+fcurrie@mescairo.com

-Course Overview: Arabic Language B SL/HL
+Course Overview: Arabic B SL/HL

-Aims: The Arabic B Course has, as its ultimate aim, the development of students' linguistic skills such that they can speak and understand the spoken word as well as read and write the language to a high level of competence while always bearing in mind that for these students, Arabic is a foreign language.
+Language B is an additional language-learning course designed for students with some previous learning of that language.
+The main focus of the course is on language acquisition and development of language skills.
+These language skills should be developed through the study and use of a range of written and spoken material.
+Such material will extend from everyday oral exchanges to literary texts, and should be related to the culture(s) concerned.
+The material should be chosen to enable students to develop mastery of language skills and intercultural understanding.
+The Arabic B Course has as its ultimate aim the development of students' linguistic skills such that they can speak and understand the spoken word as well as read and write the language to a high level of competence while always bearing in mind that for these students Arabic is a foreign language.
 Students need to feel confident at this level in the four language skills of Listening, Reading, Writing and Speaking.
-The course also develops students' knowledge and understanding of the culture and way of life of the Arab speaking world.

-- Speaking: Choosing the correct register depending on social and cultural context, using relevant vocabulary, employing correct grammar and syntax - Listening: Picking up the register depending on social and cultural context, understanding dialects and world variations, supplying unknown vocabulary from the context, detecting humour and irony. - Reading: Understanding a wide range of factual and fictional written material, appreciating different types of fiction, coping with a range of newspapers and magazines, facing very different types of humour (most of the set texts have been chosen for their humour as well as their factual content or style) - Writing: Developing the ability to write a wide variety of documents letters, both formal and informal, a diary, a short story, etc.
+- Speaking: Choosing the correct register depending on social and cultural context, using relevant vocabulary, employing correct grammar and syntax. - Listening: Picking up the register depending on social and cultural context, understanding dialects and world variations, supplying unknown vocabulary from the context, detecting humour and irony. - Reading: Understanding a wide range of factual and fictional written material, appreciating different types of fiction, coping with a range of newspapers and magazines, facing very different types of humour (most of the set texts have been chosen for their humour as well as their factual content or style). - Writing: Developing the ability to write a wide variety of documents letters, both formal and informal, a diary, a short story, etc.